polterguy/phosphorusfive/plugins/p5.web/README.md

 ```

 Such lamba events are working identically to any other dynamically created Active Events, or lambda objects, and can take arguments, and return values
 and nodes to the caller.
-They're simply Active Events, which only lives as long as your widget lives, and only for your page!
+They're simply Active Events, which only lives as long as your widget lives, and only for your page.

-Also these lambda events can be dynamically changed, the same way you could with Ajax events, using the *[p5.web.widgets.lambda-events.set]*,
+Also these lambda events can be dynamically changed, the same way you could with Ajax events, using the **[p5.web.widgets.lambda-events.set]**,
-and the *[p5.web.widgets.lambda-events.get]*.
+and the **[p5.web.widgets.lambda-events.get]**.
 Both of these Active Events, works similarly to their Ajax events counterparts.

 Hint!
-You can also use *[p5.web.widgets.lambda-events.list]* and *[p5.web.widgets.ajax-events.list]* to inspect which lambda or Ajax events are declared
+You can also use **[p5.web.widgets.lambda-events.list]** and **[p5.web.widgets.ajax-events.list]** to inspect which lambda and/or Ajax events are declared
 for a specific widget.

 ### [oninit], initializing your widgets

-The *[oninit]* is a special type of event, which is only raised when your widget is initially created.
+The **[oninit]** is a special type of event, which is only raised every time your widget is made visible.
 It is useful for initialization and such
 of your widget, but besides from its semantics, it works similarly to an Ajax event.
 Though none of its internals, not even its existence, is ever
 rendered back to the client in any ways.
+It can be useful for populating a _"select"_ HTML widget, with _"option"_ items, created dynamically from

-It can be useful for populating a "select" HTML widget, with "option" items, created dynamically from data in your database, for instance.
-But there
+data in your database, for instance.
+But there are many other useful scenarios for this event.
+Semantically, it behaves similar to an Ajax event,
-are many other useful scenarios for this event.
-Semantically, it behaves similar to an Ajax event, but it cannot be raised from the client.
-And it
+but it cannot be raised from the client.
+It renders no additional data back to the client.
+When **[oninit]** fires, all other events and properties
-renders no additional data back to the client neither.
-When *[oninit]* fires, all other events and properties have already been created for your widget.
+have already been created for your widget.
+This allows you to invoke widget lambda events associated with your widget, and retrieve their properties,
-This allows you to invoke widget lambda events associated with your widget, and retrieve their properties, from within your *[oninit]* lambda object.
+from within your **[oninit]** lambda object, after your widget has been created, but before it is rendered back to the client.

-Below is an example of *[oninit]* in action.
+Below is an example of **[oninit]** in action.

 ```
 create-widget